Searching for BSM Physics in Yukawa Couplings and Flavour Symmetries: Flavour Changing Tree-Level Higgs and Top Decays

 and an explicit computation of the two terms in the last line of Eq.~\eqref{eq:Higgs_FV_width} reveals that the first term is always dominating for any set $\{f_i,f_j\}$.
 Neglecting the fermion masses with respect to the Higgs one, Eq.~\eqref{eq:Higgs_FV_width} reduces to

 The branching ratios for these decays can be obtained dividing this last expression by the Higgs total decay width deduced from Eq.~\eqref{eq:total_width_all}.
-The results can be read in Tab.~\ref{tab:boundsHtoee} for decays in both quarks and leptons.
+The results can be read in Tab.~\ref{tab:boundsHtoee} for decays in both quarks and leptons, taking all the $\OO(1)$ parameters equal to $1$.
 As we can see, the predicted values for all the decays are much below the present experimental limit.

-Notice that for the decays into quarks, the proper observables involve jets or mesons in the final state.
+Notice that for the decays into quarks, the proper observables involve jets or mesons in the final state\cite{Kagan:2014ila}.
 It is however beyond the scope of this paper to enter into further details.

 The last observable we will consider in this section is flavour changing top decays, $t\to hc$ and $t\to h u$.
 The explicit expression for the decay width is given by~\cite{Hou:1991un} \be \Gamma\p{t\to h u_i}=\frac{1}{32\pi}m_h\left|\hat{Y}_{u,i3}\right|^2\left[\left(1+x_i\right)^2-x_h^2\right]\sqrt{1-(x_h+x_i)^2}\sqrt{1-(x_h-x_i)^2}\,, \ee where $x_i\equiv m_{u_i}/m_t$ and $x_h\equiv m_h/m_t$.
 Considering the definition of $\hat{Y}_u$ and the expression for $C_{u,ij}$ in Eq.~\eqref{eq:FN_C_elements_in_FV_Width}, we get \be \left|\hat{Y}_{u,i3}\right|^2\simeq\OO(1)\dfrac{2m_t^2v^2}{\Lambda_q^4}\epsilon^{2(n_{Q_i}-n_{Q_3})} \ee and the generic expression, neglecting $x_i$ with respect to $x_h$, reduces to \be \Gamma\p{t\to h u_i}\simeq\frac{\OO(1)}{16\pi}m_h\dfrac{m_t^2v^2}{\Lambda_q^4}\epsilon^{2(n_{Q_i}-n_{Q_3})}\left(1-x_h^2\right)^2\,. \ee The numerical results for the corresponding branching ratios, considering the total decay width $\Gamma_t=1.42^{+19}_{-15}\GeV$~\cite{Zyla:2020zbs}, can be read in Tab.~\ref{tab:boundsttohuc}: the FN predictions are below the present experimental limits of at least two orders of magnitude.